 - AC S.P.E.A.K.S.
-(Students Preparing and Executing Acts of Kindness) Contact: Sabrina Collins, scollins@angelina.edu - Alpha Beta Gamma Rho Alpha Chapter (international business honor society) Contact: Keith New, knew@angelina.edu - Angelina College Nursing Student Association (Nursing students and those students interested in pursuing a nursing) Contact: Amber Murphy, amurphy@angelina.edu or Vergie Hines, vhines@angelina.edu - AC Rockin' Roadrunners (Promotes public speaking, public debate, and community involvement) Contact: Susan Honeywell, shoneywell@angelina.edu - Campus Ministry International (CMI) (Reinforce the faith and principles of Christian youth; learn about biblical teaching, Christian principles, and the experience of the Apostolic faith; public service and positive leadership on campus) Contact: Chandra Cheshire, ccheshire@angelina.edu - Child & Family Development Association (support children and their families in the community, provide funding to Child and Family Development students) Contact: Vickie Milstead, vmilstead@angelina.edu or Chandra Cheshire, ccheshire@angelina.edu - Crockett Aces (Be a supportive part of the community, build confidence and mold leaders of the future through volunteering, fund raising, and organizing events to help support the mission of AC) Contact: Remona Boodoo-Frye, rfrye@angelina.edu - Human Services Club (Provide educational support and enrichment to individuals with special needs) Contact: Patricia Wars, pwars@angelina.edu - Jazz and Blues Club (Membership is open to any A.C. student with a general interest in jazz) Contact: Larry Greer, lgreer@angelina.edu - Phi Theta Kappa (International honor society for the two-year college emphasizing scholarship, leadership, fellowship, and service) Contact: Benetha Jackson, bjackson@angelina.edu - Press Club (Primarily interested in quality journalism.
-Members include students on the AC View and Pacer staffs).
-Contact: Libby Stapleton, lstapleton@angelina.edu - Respiratory Care Program (Provide funds for respiratory students to ease the financial burden of out-of-town clinical experience with affiliated hospitals) Contact: Jessica Hudnall, hudnall@angelina.edu - Rotaract Club (Sponsored by Rotary to enhance the knowledge and skills, to address the physical and social needs of communities, and to promote better relations between all people worldwide) Dr. Tom McKinney, tmckinney@angelina.edu
+(Students Preparing and Executing Acts of Kindness) Contact: Sabrina Collins, scollins@angelina.edu - AC Singers (Membership in A.C.
+Singers is open by audition to all students of the College.
+These students must be active in the Angelina College Chorale) Contact: Beckie Compton, bcompton@angelina.edu - AC Queer Space (We are a diverse Queer education and acceptance group/community.
+No person shall be excluded from participation in, denied the benefits, or subject to discrimination under any program or activity sponsored, conducted, or recognized by Angelina College on any basis prohibited by applicable law, including but not limited to race, color, ethnicity, origin, sex, or disability.)
+Contact: Nancy Reynolds, nreynolds@angelina.edu - Alpha Beta Gamma Rho Alpha Chapter (international business honor society) Contact: Becky Innerarity, binn@angelina.edu - Angelina College Child & Family Development Association (support children and their families in the community, provide funding to Child and Family Development students) Contact: Vickie Milstead, vmilstead@angelina.edu or Chandra Cheshire, ccheshire@angelina.edu - Angelina College Nursing Student Association (Nursing students and those students interested in pursuing a nursing) Contact: Amber Murphy, amurphy@angelina.edu or Vergie Hines, vhines@angelina.edu - Campus Ministry International (CMI) (Reinforce the faith and principles of Christian youth; learn about biblical teaching, Christian principles, and the experience of the Apostolic faith; public service and positive leadership on campus) Contact: Chandra Cheshire, ccheshire@angelina.edu - Human Services Club (Provide educational support and enrichment to individuals with special needs) Contact: Patricia Wars, pwars@angelina.edu - Identity (The purpose of this organization is to provide opportunity for students, former students, and community members to fellowship with Christian believers and/or learn more about the Christian faith outside of a formal church setting.)
+Contact: Sabrina Collins, scollins@angelina.edu - International Club (The purpose of the club shall be to provide a forum for the interaction of American and international students, to promote cultural enhancement of all students through social, cultural and educational events and activities and to assist new students in adapting to college life on campus and beyond.)
+Contact Fergus O'Connor - Phi Theta Kappa (International honor society for the two-year college emphasizing scholarship, leadership, fellowship, and service) Contact: Jeremy Sanches, isanches@angelina.edu - Respiratory Care Program (Provide funds for respiratory students to ease the financial burden of out-of-town clinical experience with affiliated hospitals) Contact: Jessica Hudnall, hudnall@angelina.edu - Rotaract Club (Sponsored by Rotary to enhance the knowledge and skills, to address the physical and social needs of communities, and to promote better relations between all people worldwide) Dr. Tom McKinney, tmckinney@angelina.edu - Spanish Cultural Club (Recognize the study of the Spanish language and Hispanic culture and encourage students to acquire a greater interest in and a deeper understanding of Hispanic culture) Contact: Annette Gillum, agillum@angelina.edu

-• Sociedad Honoraria De Le Lengua Espanola (SHLE) (Recognize students in two-year colleges who excel in the study of the Spanish language and Hispanic culture, recognize those who have made the Hispanic contributions to modern culture better known in the English-speaking world, Encourage students to acquire a greater interest in and a deeper understanding of Hispanic culture, build and advocate friendship and mutual respect between the nations of Hispanic speech and those of English speech, and serve its membership in ways that will contribute to the attainment of the goals and ideals of the society) Contact: Annette Gillum, agillum@angelina.edu